 The Pension Boards is the income beneficiary of the Pilgrim Memorial Fund ("PMF"), a perpetual endowment fund held by UCF.
 Under the terms of the endowment, income calculated at five percent (5%) of the five-year moving average of PMF as of the previous September 30 is distributed quarterly by UCF to the Pension Boards.
-The interest in the PMF endowment fund is included in Investments in the Combined Statements of Financial Position and is valued based on the fair market value of the investments held in the UCF Beyond Fossil Fuels Balanced Fund, Alternatives Fund, and the Moderate Balanced Fund at December 31, 2019 and at December 31, 2018.
+The interest in the PMF endowment fund is included in Investments in the combined statements of financial position and is valued based on the fair market value of the investments held in the UCF Beyond Fossil Fuels Balanced Fund, Alternatives Fund, and the Moderate Balanced Fund at December 31, 2020 and at December 31, 2019.
 Based on this valuation, the Pension Boards' investment in the PMF is included at Level 3 in the fair value hierarchy.
-For the years ended December 31, 2019 and 2018, no additional funds were invested in the PMF.
-Other than the reclassification of this investment into Level 3, there were no transfers into and out of Level 3 for the years ended December 31, 2019 and 2018.
-The Combined Statements of Activities includes income received from PMF of \$2.14 million and \$2.10 million in 2019 and 2018 respectively, and the changes in the Pension Boards' interest in the PMF fund of \$3.3 million in 2019 and (\$4.8) million in 2018, and were classified in investment return, net.
+For the years ended December 31, 2020 and 2019, no additional funds were invested in the PMF.
+There were no transfers into and out of Level 3 for the years ended December 31, 2020 and 2019.
+The combined statements of activities include income received from PMF of \$2.11 million and \$2.14 million in 2020 and 2019 respectively, and the changes in the Pension Boards' interest in the PMF of \$2.93 million in 2019, and were classified in investment return, net.